waratuman/standardapi/README.md

     end

-All of these methods are optional and will be included in ApplicationController for StandardAPI to determine allowed attributes, nested attributes, orders and includes.
+All of these methods are optional and will be included in ApplicationController for StandardAPI to determine allowed attributes, nested attributes, sorts and includes.

 `includes` now returns a shallow Array, StandardAPI can how determine including